lauralissette/CSE598/project1/README.md

 **.eslintrc.yml.**  You may ignore this system configuration file, but it needs to be present.

 **package.json.**  You may ignore this system configuration file, but it needs to be present.

+# Report

+A comprehensive project report describing your work for Project 1 is also due for this project.
+You will find the report template and the staff-graded project tool for submitting your report at the end of Week 4 in the course on Coursera.
+Your report should strictly follow the report specifications provided.

+**Due Date:**

+Your Project 1 report submitted through Coursera is due by 11:59 p.m.
+Sunday, February 3, 2019.